Mabdillahi88/sciencequiz2/README.md

 ![map](docs/features/map.JPG)

-3. I need to be able to observe the letters I've correctly predicted so far and how many more rounds I
+3. As a first-time user, I need to be able to observe the letters I've correctly predicted so far and how many more rounds I
    have to guess.

 | **Feature**       | **Action**        | **Expected Result**                  | **Actual Result** |